hatzfeld/certbot-local-dns/README.md

 chmod 755 /etc/letsencrypt/certbot-local-dns-auth.sh
 ```

-Use an editor to modify (at least) the values of ZONEFILE and DNSRELOADCMD in the configuration section, e.g. by ```nano /etc/letsencrypt/certbot-local-dns-auth.sh```
+Use an editor to make eventually necessary modifications in the configuration section, e.g. by ```nano /etc/letsencrypt/certbot-local-dns-auth.sh```.

 #### 4. Test the hook